 Using 80-grit sandpaper, sand the floor a second time.
 Also, be sure to vacuum the floor to rid it of sawdust after sanding.

 Step 6—Third Sanding

 Using 100-grit sandpaper, sand the floor again as with the previous steps.
 Vacuum the area again.
-You can use a tact cloth to remove the dust found in between floor boards.
+You can use a tack cloth to remove the dust found in between floorboards.

 Step 7—Apply Sealer

 Apply the wood sealer onto the floor to close the wood’s pores in order to avoid blotching or streaking when you apply the stain.

 Coat your floor with the stain using a brush.
 You can also use clean pieces of cloth or rags to apply the stain.
 When applying the stain, make sure to follow the grain of the wood.
 Leave the stain on the wood for 30 seconds up to 15 minutes.
 Allow the stain to dry on the wood completely before proceeding to Step 9.

 Stir the polyurethane to equally distribute the solvents, all the particles, and the solids that are found at the bottom.
 Slowly stir so as to not create air bubbles in the polyurethane.

 Carefully brush the polyurethane to coat your walnut flooring.
 Brush the polyurethane in the wood grain’s direction.
 Allow it to dry.

 Using an orbital sander with 220-grit sandpaper, sand the walnut flooring again and vacuum after.
 Repeat steps 10 and 11.